 Founded in September 1986 by Pat and Rex Baddeley, Bill Farrant and Vic Nicolas, Margam Archers is an archery club based in Margam Country Park, Port Talbot.
 We are a friendly club involved in many forms of archery, including Clout, Target and Field shooting with Archers of all ages and abilities, shooting traditional Longbow and the more modern Recurve and Compound bows.
 We welcome all archers, beginners or long established and encourage them to enjoy their shooting whether their interest is in socialising, fun or competition.
+The management of the club is by the club committee.

 |First Tourney –